Memberships Experts Shop Join Now Login

 5. Full Body Strength: Building full body strength will result in less load being transferred through your core and pelvic floor.
 So ensure that you are doing at least 2 pelvic floor safe full body strength sessions a week.

-6. Using pessaries: A pessary is a medical grade silicone device that is inserted into the vagina to provide support for the pelvic organs.
-It can be used as a temporary or long-term solution for managing prolapse symptoms.
+6. Using pessaries: A pessary is a medical-grade silicone device that is inserted into the vagina to provide support for the pelvic organs.
+It can be a temporary or long-term solution for managing prolapse symptoms.

 Exercise and Prolapse